The Reinvention of America

-Ihave seen the future, and it is in the United States.
+I have seen the future, and it is in the United States.

 After a several-year immersion in parts of the country that make the news mainly after a natural disaster or a shooting, or for follow-up stories on how the Donald Trump voters of 2016 now feel about Trump, I have a journalistic impulse similar to the one that dominated my years of living in China.
 That is the desire to tell people how much more is going on, in places they had barely thought about or even heard of, than they might have imagined.